deopurkar/deopurkar.github.io/teaching/ag/index.md

 ### Late assignments

 I will grant extensions only for medical emergencies with a medical certificate.
 In accordance with the ANU policy, late assignments will incur a 5% penalty per working day.
 I will not accept any assignments later than a week.
+To mitigate the strict late policy, I will drop the lowest assignment score.
 </div>

 ## Picture Credits